sderuiter77/Rock-Paper-Sciccors/README.md

-# Rock-Paper-Sciccors
+# rock-paper-sciccors
-A rock, paper, scissors game in Python
+A rock, paper, scissors game in Python.
+This was made in the first chapters of an online Python course I took.